EchoVideo: Presentation Slides and Interactivity During Class

 3. When responding to a polling slide, a student must choose their answer and click the SUBMIT button otherwise data is not saved.
 View how student's respond to polling slides.

-4. Students can edit their answers until you close the poll, learn how to control your polling slides in a presentation.
+4. Students can edit their answers until you close the poll.

 5. Feedback is provided to students after you close the poll.

 In a separate browser window, you can control the slides.
-You must be in the EchoVideo Classroom.
-DO NOT show this screen to students, the EchoVideo classroom is available on their own computer.
-Below the polling slide, you can control the functionality of the slide deck.
+You must be in the virtual classroom.
+DO NOT show this screen to students.
+Below the polling slide, you can see how many students have submitted their answer and control the slides availability, a sample image below shows a multiple choice poll.

 Add Interactive Media (videos with embedded polls)